Ways To Talk So Your Right Brain Kid Can Hear You

-Every parent of a child with ADD and visual learners has experienced the frustration of trying to get their kid to listen and do what needs to be done.
-But when it’s a visual learner or kid with ADD, there are even more challenges.
+Every parent has experienced the frustration of trying to get their kid to listen and do what needs to be done.
+But when you have a right brain thinker, there are even more challenges.
 There’s a lot going on in their head, ALL the time.
-It’s like they have headphones on with music or video blaring – only there are no headphones.
+It’s like they have headphones on with music or video blaring – but there are no headphones.
 Their mind is just that active and we can’t see it.
-To get their attention and keep it, you must do things a little differently.
+To get their attention and keep it, you have to do things a little differently.

 Here are some things that work: